Year 9 Outdoor Education Program 2020

 School departure – Sunday 29 March at 7.30 am

 School return – Friday 3 April at 3pm

 The coaches will depart from and return to the Bay View Terrace bus bays.
 Please arrive fifteen minutes prior to departure and pick up.

 The program takes place in the Greater Walpole Wilderness area and includes the D'Entrecasteaux National Park and the Walpole-Nornalup National Park.
-Included in these areas is the Bibbulmun track as well as the Broke and Nornalup inlets.
+Included in these areas is the Bibbulmun Track as well as the Nornalup inlet, Deep River and Franklin River.

 The Year 9 program is a five night six day expedition where students will walk and paddle in groups between campsites each day.
 They will carry the majority of their food, tents and equipment in school issue back-packs.

-The program builds on outdoor learning areas established during the Year 8 Outdoor Education experience and is a lead on to the Year 10 Outdoor Education Odyssey in 2020.
+The program builds on outdoor learning areas established during the Year 8 Outdoor Education experience and is a lead on to the Year 10 Wooleen Expedition in 2021.

 The expedition will focus on creating a wonderful experience with friends and having time to enjoy the spectacular natural environment of the south west coast.